In 2024, Crisis Prevention Institute International (CPI) is officially launching 3rd Edition training.

 Easier to Teach

 CIs go above and beyond to support their coworkers by providing them with CPI’s evidence-based de-escalation training.
-But being a CI is not their first responsibility—they work in hospitals, schools, retail, and beyond.
+But being a CI is not their first responsibility—they work in hospitals, social care, schools, retail, and beyond.
 The updates made in 3rd Edition were done to make content easier to teach out of respect for the schedules of CIs and the people they train.

 These updates include: